 On the other hand, make sure that you don’t show lots of caring for things that you don’t value.
 If you don’t want more drama, whining, negativity…then don’t show lots of caring attention.

 Thus, the lesson here is to learn to care with discretion…when it comes to specific moments and behaviors.
-Care in a way where you give your energy and caring to that which you really care about…and make sure that you’re not caring about the things that will not serve your children.
+Care in a way where you give your energy and caring to that which you care about…and make sure that you’re not caring about the things that will not serve your children.

 Let’s imagine you put up some fleas in a jar and put a metal lid on the jar.
-After doing so, you would hear this “ticking” sound as the fleas where jumping up against the lid of the jar.
+After doing so, you would hear this “ticking” sound as the fleas were jumping up against the lid of the jar.
 The fleas are quite literally bumping against the limits of their reality at that moment.

-Within just a few moments, the ticking noise calms to a complete quiet, and we would see the fleas jumping in the jar, and coming within a half an inch or so of the lid.
+Within just a few moments, the ticking noise calms to a complete quiet, and we would see the fleas jumping in the jar, and coming within half an inch or so of the lid.

 You can then do a magical thing.
 Take the lid of the jar off, and you’ll see that the fleas keep jumping, but stay within the limits they just learned moments ago.
 They don’t jump out!